 A full-time professional counselor is available for students, faculty, and staff through referrals from teachers or requests from parents.
 Students are helped with a variety of concerns including, but not limited to, depression, anxiety, and grief issues.
-If parents prefer that their student not be allowed to see the counselor, a "Refusal of Counseling Services" form is made available.
+If parents prefer that their student not be allowed to see the counselor, a "Refusal of Counseling Services" form is made available in the summer mailier.
 Referrals to outside counseling resources are available through the life-skills counselor.